Stroke order: General guidelines

+A vertical is written before a crossing diagonal lower-left-to-right stroke (㇀, ti), such as: 物, 软, 打.

 Representations

 There are various ways to describe the stroke order of a character.
 Children learn the stroke order in courses, as part of writing learning.
 Various graphical representations are possible, most notably successive images of the character with one more stroke added (or changing color) each time, numbering strokes, color-coding, fanning, and more recently animations.
 Stroke order is often described in person by writing characters on paper or in the air.